Are you using “TeX fonts” in Adobe Type 1 format

 Ever wondered about their provenance?

-It turns out that these fonts all contain hidden “water marks”
+It turns out that the Type 1 font files contain hidden “water marks”

 in the encrypted section.